Skip to main content

 Safety MomentSafety Moment

-Prior to any activity, use the Scouting America SAFE Checklist to ensure the safety of all those involved.
+Prior to any activity, use Scouting America’s SAFE Checklist to ensure the safety of all those involved.

 All participants in official Scouting America activities should become familiar with the Guide to Safe Scoutingand applicable program literature or manuals.